NiklasRosenstein/myo-python/README.md

 ```

 As an alternative to implementing a custom device listener, you can instead
-use the `myp.ApiDeviceListener` class which allows you to read the most recent
+use the `myo.ApiDeviceListener` class which allows you to read the most recent
 state of one or multiple Myo devices.

 ```python